Yinka Shonibare: Work

 Shonibare's work explores issues of colonialism alongside those of race and class, through a range of media which include painting, sculpture, photography, installation art, and, more recently, film and performance.
 He examines, in particular, the construction of identity and tangled interrelationship between Africa and Europe and their respective economic and political histories.
 Mining Western art history and literature, he asks what constitutes our collective contemporary identity today.
 Having described himself as a "post-colonial" hybrid, Shonibare questions the meaning of cultural and national definitions.
-While he often makes work inspired by his own life and experiences around him, he takes inspiration from around the world; as he has said: "I’m a citizen of the world, I watch television so I make work about these things."
+While he often makes work inspired by his own life and experiences around him, he takes inspiration from around the world; as he has said: "I'm a citizen of the world, I watch television so I make work about these things."

-A key material in Shonibare's work since 1994 is the brightly coloured "African" fabric (Dutch wax-printed cotton) that he buys himself from Brixton market in London.
+A key material in Shonibare's work since 1994 is the brightly coloured "African" fabric (African wax-printed cotton) that he buys himself from Brixton market in London.
 "But actually, the fabrics are not really authentically African the way people think," says Shonibare.
 "They prove to have a crossbred cultural background quite of their own.
 And it's the fallacy of that signification that I like.
 It's the way I view culture – it's an artificial construct."
 Shonibare claims that the fabrics were first manufactured in Europe to sell in Indonesian markets and were then sold in Africa after being rejected in Indonesia.
-Today the main exporters of "African" fabric from Europe are based in Manchester in the UK and Vlisco Véritable Hollandais from Helmond in the Netherlands.
+Today, the main exporters of "African" fabric from Europe are based in Manchester in the UK and Vlisco Véritable Hollandais from Helmond in the Netherlands.
 Despite being a European invention, the Dutch wax fabric is used by many Africans in England, such as Shonibare.
 He has these fabrics made up into European 18th-century dresses, covering sculptures of alien figures or stretched onto canvases and thickly painted over.